-- 1. All full-time employees are credited with ten (10) days sick allowance, which may be accumulated from year to year without limitation. - All part-time employees are credited with two (2) days sick allowance, which may be accumulated from year to year without limitation. - Upon retirement, all professional employees receive \$85 per day for each day of accumulated sick, family emergency, and personal days accrued. - Upon retirement, nonprofessional employees receive \$30 per day for each day of accumulated sick leave.
+- 1. All full-time employees are credited with either ten (10) or twelve (12) days sick allowance based on their contract, which may be accumulated from year to year without limitation. - 2.
+All part-time employees are credited with two (2) days sick allowance, which may be accumulated from year to year without limitation. - 3.
+Upon retirement, all professional employees receive \$95 per day for each day of accumulated sick, family emergency, and personal days accrued. - Upon retirement, nonprofessional employees receive \$35 per day for each day of accumulated sick leave.